50 Car Expressions and Idioms That Shape the English Language

 40. To put a spoke in someone's wheel

-A phrase describing a person who is deliberately preventing someone from completing their plans.
+The above phrase is describing a person who is deliberately preventing someone from completing their plans.

 41. As much use as a handbrake on a canoe